yoeunes/regex-parser/replit.md

 ## Recent Changes (November 24, 2025)

+### Library Validation Audit

+**IMPORTANT:** A comprehensive validation audit was performed on the library (see `VALIDATION_REPORT.md`).
+Key findings:

+**Status:** EXPERIMENTAL/ALPHA - Not validated against official PCRE specification

+**What Works:**
+- Basic parsing and AST generation for common patterns
+- Sample generation for simple patterns
+- ReDoS detection (with some false positives)
+- Error detection for obvious invalid patterns
+- Round-trip compilation for tested patterns

+**Critical Issues:**
+- Tests only validate AST structure, not PCRE behavior compliance
+- No cross-validation against PHP's PCRE engine
+- Missing PCRE features (branch reset groups, some PCRE verbs)
+- ReDoS detector has false positives for safe patterns
+- Integration tools (PHPStan/Rector) not validated end-to-end
+- Optimizer refactorings not proven to preserve semantics

+**Recommendation:** Use for learning/experimentation only, not production.
+See validation report for detailed analysis and improvement roadmap.

+**Validation Results:** 24/27 tests passed (89%) - Run `php validate_library.php` for details.

 ### Web Demo Interface
 Added an interactive web demo to showcase the library's features: